phreed/cs376/hw1/doc/intro.md

 Part 2:
 -------

-The FSM has the following nodes representing the cage heading:
+The cage heading FSM states:
 Moving-Up
 Moving-Down
 Stationary

-The FSM has the following state variables:
+The floor FSM has six states, one for each floor

-Floor : f
-ExtUp : u x 5
-ExtDown : d x 5
-IntGoal : i x 6
+Each button FSM (interior or exterior):
+Active
+Inactive

+This gives 18 FSM's which compose to form the elevator FSM.
+The rule for each FSM are as follows:

 f* : no active calls => heading rest f* : active calls on current floor => clear calls on current floor